soda-lmu/mousePrep/README.md

 1.  **Standardize raw inputs** so the upcoming functions can be applied consistently.
-2.  **Clean and scope** remove invalid trajectories.
+2.  **Clean** remove invalid trajectories.
-3.  **Feature engineering**, and derive screen geometry and key time variables (e.g., initiation time, response time, move time).
+3.  **Feature transformations** derive screen geometry and key time variables (e.g., initiation time, response time, move time).
-4.  **Handle outliers** such as slow-move outliers, and repeated visits per screen.
+4.  **Handle outliers** such as flagging and removingslow-move outliers, and repeated visits per screen.
-5.  **Export a cleaned dataset** export the standardized output for further processing.
+5.  **Export a cleaned dataset** export the clean and standardized output for further processing.

 ## Standardization first

-For consistent use of the functions, it is recommended that the raw datasets are standardized.
+For consistent use of the functions, it is recommended that the raw datasets are standardized using `standardize_cols()`.
 This step maps column names and formats into a common schema, which will reduce the need to specify parameter names in later functions.

 ## Precursor to `mousetrap`